RichyL/WPFToDo/README.md

 Screens
 =======

-Add/Edit Todos -  will use AddEditTodoView
+Add/Edit ToDos -  will use AddEditToDoView
-Show existing tasks  - will use ShowAllTodosView
+Show existing tasks  - will use ShowAllToDosView

 Framework
 =========